 You Know Your Stuff

-When done well and updated consistently, a home care blog makes the agency stand out as a knowledgeable community resource.
+When done well and updated consistently, a blog makes the agency stand out as a knowledgeable community resource and can be a powerful source of senior care lead generation.
 “Want to know where to find the latest information about Alzheimer’s research and care?
 Check out this great home care blog!”
 “Need to know how to better balance your life with your caregiving duties?
 This home care blog had the best article!”
 These are the types of conversations you want people to have in regards to your blog and your agency.

-Keeping up a home care blog takes work, but it’s work that will pay off in the long run.
+Keeping up a home care blog takes work, but it’s work that will pay off in the long run when it comes to senior care lead generation.
 If you need help maintaining your blog or would like to add a blog to your site, corecubed‘s MOST home care marketing program can help!
 Check out all the wonderful marketing magic that MOST can do for your agency or contact corecubed Aging Care Marketing to learn more.